Bhootchakra Pvt. Ltd.

 Bhootchakra Pvt.
-Ltd. is a 2019 Bengali adventure horror film directed by Haranath Chakraborty and produced by Nispal Singh.
+Ltd. is a 2019 Indian Bengali adventure horror film directed by Haranath Chakraborty and produced by Nispal Singh.
 The film starring Soham Chakraborty, Bonny Sengupta, Gaurav Chakrabarty, Srabanti Chatterjee, Rittika Sen, Kaushik Sen, Paran Bandopadhyay and Shantilal Mukherjee, is an adventure film and follows three boys and their search for ghosts.
 The film is a remake of 2017 Telugu movie Anando Brahma was released on 5 July 2019, under the banner of Surinder Films.

 Plot

-The plot revolves around three youngsters and their search for ghosts.
-They get a unique machine called Bhootjantra, declared them as ghost hunters who can eradicate evil spirits.
-They start the enterprise named Bhootchakra Private Limited and decide to make some profit on it.
-But unexpectedly their lies turn out to be true, the friends trio fall into a serious trouble.
+Three youngsters Amit, Bonny and Nimai get a unique machine Bhootjantra, which is used to search for ghost.
+They were declared ghost hunters who can eradicate evil spirits.
+They start Bhootchakra Private Limited company and decide to make profit off it.
+The trio go to a haunted house where the family seeks their help.
+They stay there but unexpectedly their lies turn out to be true, the friends fall into serious trouble.

 Cast

 Release

 The film was released on 5 July 2019.